DennisDean/SleepScienceViewer4/README.md

 ### **Spectral Viewer**

-Signal spectral analysis will be the first analysis module supported by the Sleep Science Viewer.
+**Signal spectral analysis** is the first analysis module supported by the **Sleep Science Viewer**.

+Users can show or hide interface components such as settings, parameters, the hypnogram, spectrogram, and marking sections.
+These controls allow flexible customization of the workspace.
+The central button initiates spectrogram computation for selected signals.
+Three additional buttons — **Average**, **Band**, and **Spectrogram** — allow users to view results in different formats.
+A Save button enables exporting results and configurations in both computer- and human-readable formats.

-The interface includes two main sections: Settings and Parameters.
-The Settings section allows users to select up to ten signals for analysis and choose whether to display an x-axis label.
-Signal reference and filter parameters are visible in the interface but are not yet implemented.
-The Parameters section provides options for identifying signal noise, specifying multi-taper spectrogram settings, and defining spectral bands.
-Currently, only the “number of CPUs” parameter is functional.
+The interface includes two main sections for controlling the analysis: **Settings** and **Parameters**.

+The **Settings** section allows users to select up to ten signals for analysis and choose whether to display an x-axis label.
+Signal reference and filter parameters are visible but not yet implemented.

+The **Parameters** section provides options for noise detection, multi-taper spectrogram configuration, and spectral band definition.

 <p align="center">
 <img src="Media/Spectral Viewer_beta.png" /><br>